 But our language is also intricately linked to the development of our identity.
 If a patient doesn’t have a strong command of the language surrounding him or her, it encourages his or her dependency on the support worker, which can have a detrimental effect.
 This is precisely why it is vital for the patient to be able to express him or herself in their native language.

 - Solidarity is a fundamental requirement to sound mental health.

 Migration is a major experience of loss and challenges the identification with the society of origin.
-Furthermore, the (im)migrant then has to search to find their place in the new society.
+Furthermore, the (im)migrant faces an additional challenge trying to discover their place in the new society.

 A broad perspective